firedancer-io/firedancer/src/app/tguard/README.md

 Running Turnine Guard is as simple as typing in 1,2,3..., literally.
 First let's lauch the command-n-control interactive panel:
 ```
-  $ cd firedancer                 # the root of repo if you are not there already
+  $ cd firedancer      # the repo root if you are not there already
+  $ cd src/app/tguard  # the tguard src diretory
-  $ src/app/tguard/fd_tguard_cnc  # cnc stands for command-n-control
+  $ ./fd_tguard_cnc    # cnc stands for command-n-control
 ```
 you will then be presented a set of choices to pick and run repeatedly:
 ```